alukosdev/ccsp/guidance/apec-privacy-framework.md

 ==- Part I: Preamble

-The Framework, which aims at promoting electronic commerce throughout the Asia-Pacific region, is consistent with the core values of the OECD's Guidelines on the Protection of Privacy and Trans-Border Flows of Personal Data (OECD Guidelines), and reaffirms the value of privacy to individuals and to the information society.
+The Framework, which aims at promoting electronic commerce throughout the Asia-Pacific region, is consistent with the core values of the [OECD Privacy Guidelines](/guidance/oecd-privacy-guidelines.md), and reaffirms the value of privacy to individuals and to the information society.

 The Framework was developed and updated in recognition of the importance of: